colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 I also want to make some more versions of this graph:

 1. One that _does not_ include a school district merger so folks can see that effect.
-2. One that shows dollar change instead of percentage change, because folks rarely actually remember how much they pay in taxes to be able to multiply it.

 ### Help Wanted